Dheeraj-Raikwar/MovieDatabase/README.md

 Installation:

-	● Install STS or other IDE of your choice with and import project(Java 1.8 or later is required) ● Install Postgresql
+	● Install STS or other IDE of your choice and import project with maven environment(Java 1.8 or later is required) ● Install Postgresql
 	● Install Postman for testing
-	● Create a new Database (MovieDatabase) in Postgresql and run sql script ● Build and run
+	● Create a new Database (MovieDatabase) in Postgresql and run sql script ● Build and run project

-	Postman response can be found in Output folder.

 Notes:

 	● Favourite genre is set using query parameter.
 	● In Movie Table score is calculated by average rating of upvotes and downvotes which are in voting table.
 	● Reviews are present in review table.

+	Postman response can be found in Output folder